We are collecting food waste every week from about 5,500 households in a pilot area.

 Wasting food costs the average family almost £60 a month.

-The pilot will help us determine the impact food waste recycling collections have on household waste, identify the viability of rolling out the service across the rest of the borough and give you the opportunity to provide us with your feedback.
+The pilot will help us determine the impact food waste recycling collections have on household waste, and identify the viability of rolling out the service across the rest of the borough.

 Recycling your food waste